M-Weatherford/adgs_2_code_management_Tino/README.md

-# adgs_2_code_management
+# Code Management using GitHub
-This is the report repository for session 8 about Code Management
+This is the report repository for session 8 about Code Management.
+I worked through the report exercises with Michael Weatherford.